Pro-life or Pro-choice? 7 Reasons Why I'm Pro-life

 The doctor succeeded in controlling the bleeding and sent us home.
 Six months later my wife delivered our son John.
 All because a doctor had a “hunch” and decided to do an ultrasound before the seemingly needed D&C — a procedure which unwittingly would have killed John.
 That obstetrician’s ultrasound hunch saved our son’s life!
-The doctor of course canceled the D&C, John was born, and he is now a recent graduate of Harvard Business School and is a well-employed, productive citizen, husband, and father.
+The doctor of course canceled the D&C, John was born, and he is now a recent MBA graduate of Harvard Business School and is a well-employed, productive citizen, husband, and father.

 Thank you for taking the time to read my personal story.
-It will help you to understand why I am avidly "pro-life" rather than "pro-choice".
+It will help you to understand why I am "pro-life" rather than "pro-choice".
 What did I see on that sonogram screen?
 I saw a tiny, moving, living child.
 I saw little, developing arms and legs.
 I saw motion, moving, kicking.
 I saw a human being!
 A very small one, yes, but clearly, unequivocally a human being.

 I do not intend to jump into the scientific and medical debates and arguments going on between the prolife and the prochoice/pro-abortion camps.
 I’m not a trained, credible spokesman in those technical disciplines.

 I believe that I am a credible spokesman on the biblical issues undergirding many pro-life, right-to-life arguments.
-And my intent in the following bible study is to offer SIX GOOD REASONS, BIBLICALLY, TO BE "PRO-LIFE" rather than "pro-choice."
+And my intent in the following bible study is to offer SEVEN GOOD BIBLICAL REASONS TO BE PRO-LIFE rather than pro-choice.